 The NMRS is open to all and anyone can help record moths.
 Many macro-moths are active or easily disturbed during the day, and records of these are just as important as nocturnal species.
 Please send the details of your sightings (species, date, number seen, place and grid reference) to the appropriate County Moth Recorder, so that they can form part of the NMRS.
 Alternatively, you can submit your sightings via the NMRS online recording system.
 Such records will be passed on to County Moth Recorders.

-The Atlas of Britain and Ireland’s Larger Moths is due out in late 2019, and a special pre-publication offer is now available from NatureBureau.
+The Atlas of Britain and Ireland’s Larger Moths is now available from NatureBureau.